-Places to visit in Pokhara, Nepal
+Top Places to visit in Pokhara: Overview

 You have landed on the right page if you are searching for the top places to visit in Pokhara.
 Pokhara is one of the most visited places in Nepal.
 Pokhara is popularly known as ‘Switzerland of Nepal’, and for good reasons.
 Pokhara gets a lot of buzz for its spellbinding natural scenery.
-With emerald lakes, verdant forests and backdrop of a heaven-kissing mountain range in the North, you are guaranteed to have unforgettable experiences.
+With emerald lakes, verdant forests, and the backdrop of a heaven-kissing mountain range in the North, you are guaranteed to have unforgettable experiences.

 Besides being beautiful on its own, Pokhara is a great transit for different short and long scenic trekking routes that can be done around Nepal.
 Also, Pokhara is the endpoint to relax after completing the world-famous Annapurna Circuit Trek (AC Trek).
 There are different treks—that range from easy to demanding—available for travelers of every energy level.
 You can simply enjoy a day or two in Pokhara relaxing at the lakeside and visiting nearby attractions or enjoying outdoor activities like hiking, paragliding, boating, zip-lining, bungee-jumping, etc.